 Rate Lock Advisory

-Tuesday’s bond market has opened in negative territory, extending the upward trend in yields.
-Stocks are mixed with the Dow down 79 points and the Nasdaq up 2 points.
-The bond market is currently down 10/32 (4.42%), which should push this morning’s mortgage rates higher by approximately .250 of a discount point.
+Tuesday’s bond market has opened in negative territory, taking back some of yesterday’s afternoon rally.
+Stocks are likely contributing to this morning’s early bond weakness with the Dow up 200 points and the Nasdaq up 83 points.
+The bond market is currently down 5/32 (3.99%), but that Monday afternoon strength should allow this morning’s mortgage rates to be approximately .250 of a discount point lower than yesterday’s early pricing.
+The actual change in this morning’s rates depends on the size of the improvement you saw yesterday afternoon.

 Bonds